Package ovault

 Class variables

-class Vault (path, create=False)
+class Vault (path, ignore=Ellipsis, ignore_file=None, create=False)-

 An Obsidian vault containing notes and attachments.
 The vault is indexed on creation and can be re-indexed with the

-method.Instance variables
+indexmethod.Instance variables

-var dangling_links
+var dangling_links-

 A map of dangling links.
 The key is the note name and the value is a list of links that point to non-existing notes or attachments.

-var ignored
+var ignored-

 Paths that were ignored during indexing

-var path
+var path-

 Path to Obsidian vault directory